Katarina Witt: Competitive career

 In 1988, Witt started a professional career – rare for East German athletes.
 She spent three years on tour in the United States with Brian Boitano, also an Olympic champion.
 Their show, "Witt and Boitano Skating", was so successful that for the first time in ten years, New York's Madison Square Garden was sold out for an ice show.
 Later, she continued at Holiday on Ice in the United States and in western Europe.
 She also became an actress in the film Carmen on Ice (1989), which expanded upon her gold-medal free program in Calgary.
 In 1990, she received an Emmy Award for her role in this film.
-As a professional she was never as successful competitively as an amateur, often placing last of four or five women in her appearances at the two biggest professional championships (Challenge of Champions and World Professional Championships in Landover), but continued to receive great acclaim as an entertainer and show skater.
+As a professional she was never as successful competitively as an amateur, often placing last of four or five women in her appearances at the two biggest professional championships (Challenge of Champions and World Professional Championships in Landover), but she continued to receive great acclaim as an entertainer and show skater.

-In 1994, Witt made a comeback to the competitive-skating scene, coached again by Jutta Müller.
+In 1994, Witt made a comeback to the competitive skating scene, coached again by Jutta Müller.
 She was expected to be in a fierce three-person fight for only two spots on the German Olympic team with both young rising star Tanja Szewczenko and veteran Marina Kielmann, who was almost the same age as Witt.
 She finished second at the German Championships behind Szewczenko, but above Kielmann.

-Witt's first international competition for the reunified country of Germany, following eleven years competing for East Germany, was the 1994 European Championships, where she finished eighth, again behind Szewczenko who was fifth, but again ahead of Kielmann who was ninth.
+Witt's first international competition for the reunified country of Germany, following eleven years competing for East Germany, was the 1994 European Championships.
+She finished eighth, again behind Szewczenko who finished in fifth, but again ahead of Kielmann who was ninth.
 She and Szewczenko thus gained the two available spots ahead of Kielmann for the 1994 Winter Olympics in Lillehammer, Norway, where she finished seventh.
-Particularly pleasing to Witt was her clean and very confident short program, where some of the contenders with more a difficult jump combination (Lu Chen, Josée Chouinard, Yuka Sato, Tonya Harding) faltered, left her 6th, and inclusion into the final flight of the long program which few gave her any chance of pre-Games.
-In a dramatic buildup, she would also draw last to skate, and get to close the show in her final Olympic skate, after the medalists had already been determined.
-Her free program to the music "Sag mir wo die Blumen sind" (an arrangement of the Pete Seeger folksong "Where Have All the Flowers Gone?") included a peace message for the people of Sarajevo, the site of her first Olympic victory.
-While she had some technical problems, completing only three of her planned five triples, she delivered perhaps the most emotional and moving performance of the whole evening.
+Witt performed a solid short program, where some of the contenders with more a difficult jump combination (Lu Chen, Josée Chouinard, Yuka Sato, Tonya Harding) faltered.
+This left her 6th, and included in the long program.
+She had not been expected to make it that far.
+In the buildup, she would also draw last to skate, and get to close the show in her final Olympic skate, after the medalists had already been determined.
+Her free program to the music "Sag mir wo die Blumen sind" (an arrangement of the Pete Seeger folksong "Where Have All the Flowers Gone?") was said to be a peace message from her to the people of Sarajevo, the site of her first Olympic victory.
+While she had some technical problems, completing only three of her planned five triples, she delivered emotional and moving performances.
 She received the Golden Camera for her Olympic comeback.